biodiversitydata-se/SBDI4R/README.md

 ```R
 sbdi_config(caching="off")
 ```
-or set to “refresh”, meaning that the cached results will re-downloaded from the Bioatlas servers and the cache updated.
+or set to “refresh”, meaning that the cached results will re-downloaded from the SBDI servers and the cache updated.
 (This will happen for as long as caching is set to “refresh” — so you may wish to switch back to normal “on” caching behaviour once you have updated your cache with the data you are working on).

 ###User-agent string
-Each request to the Bioatlas server is accompanied by a “user-agent” string that identifies the software making the request.
+Each request to SBDI servers is accompanied by a “user-agent” string that identifies the software making the request.
 This is a standard behaviour used by web browsers as well.
-The user-agent identifies the user requests to the Bioatlas, helping the Bioatlas to adapt and enhance the services that it provides.
+The user-agent identifies the user requests to SBDI, helping SBDI to adapt and enhance the services that it provides.
 By default, the SBDI4R user-agent string is set to “SBDI4R” plus the SBDI4R version number (e.g. “SBDI4R 1.0”).

 ###E-mail address
-Each request to the Bioatlas server is also accompanied by an “e-mail address” string that identifies the user making the request.
+Each request to SBDI servers is also accompanied by an “e-mail address” string that identifies the user making the request.
 This is a standard behaviour used by web browsers as well.
 There is no default for this field, and unless specified in the package configuration, needs to be specified for each request using the function 'occurrences()'.
 You can set this up by:
 ```R
 sbdi_config(email="your.valid@emailaddress.com")